Ryan0v0/Ryan0v0.github.io/_news/facct2023.md

 inline: true
 ---

 Our paper "Harms from Increasingly Agentic Algorithmic Systems" is accepted by FAccT 2023!
 Honored to be cited by [GPT-4 Technical Report](https://openai.com/research/gpt-4).
-See you in Chicago!
+I'm also the volunteer helping the conference organisation.